 Bow Summit Lookout

-From the parking lot, it’s only about 10 minutes/2 km round-trip walking up to the viewpoint.
+From the lower parking lot (for cars), it’s only about 10 minutes/2 km round-trip walking up to the viewpoint.
 The trail is paved, and wheelchair friendly with a slow incline.
 As you reach connectors, you are pretty much at the viewpoint.
-The trail will suddenly open up, and at the end is a wooden platform – main Peyto Lake viewpoint.
+The trail will suddenly open up, and at the end is a new reconstructed platform – the main Peyto Lake viewpoint.

 If you are coming to enjoy this place by yourself, you need to come very early.

 After 8 am, both parking lots turn into a giant bus terminal when tour buses and crowds roll in.
 This is one of the most visited places in the Canadian Rockies.
 Either come early in the morning or late in the evening for gorgeous sunset photos.

 Read our recommendation: A comprehensive Banff packing guide for the Canadian Rockies.